Home » Geography » China Type Climate

 China Type Climate in Summer

 In the summer, a low-pressure zone is produced by intense internal temperature (Tibet, the desert region).
 This zone draws tropical Pacific air (South-East Monsoon).
-In contrast to India, the monsoon does not “burst” or “pour” as severely.
-In the late summer, between July and September, typhoons typically form.
+Unlike in India, the monsoon in this region does not “burst” or “pour” as much.
+Instead, typhoons usually form in late summer, from July to September.

 Read More: Desert Climate